FDA issues recall of J&J unit Ethicon's surgical staplers

 In March, Ethicon unit released a notice warning of issues with its Intraluminal Staplers.

-The recall of 92,496 Endo-surgery intraluminal staplers comes after Ethicon confirmed serious injuries to two patients, the agency said.
+The recall of 92,496 Endo-surgery intraluminal staplers comes after Ethicon confirmed serious injuries to two patients, the agency said here (Reporting by Aakash Jagadeesh Babu in Bengaluru; Editing by Shailesh Kuber)